Aging Well Partners

-Nursing homes are larger facilities that exist to house and care for elderly residents who can no longer live at home safely and often do not have the resources to pay for assisted living.
-Most residents in a nursing home are on Medicaid/Medi-Cal and the state of California along with the federal government is paying the monthly bill (a Medicaid enrollment specialist can answer questions and assist with eligibility).
+Nursing homes are larger facilities that exist to provide housing and care for elderly residents who can no longer live at home safely and often do not have the resources to pay for assisted living.
+Most residents in a nursing home are on Medicaid (Medi-Cal in California) where state and the federal government is picking up the monthly tab.
+For further information about Medi-Cal, a Medicaid enrollment specialist can answer questions and assist you or an aging loved one with eligibility requirements.
 Many residents in a nursing home are very sick and in some stage of failing health and/or decline.

 Q. What is a Certified Senior Advisor?
 And when should I be using one?

 A. A Certified Senior Advisor or CSA is someone who has studied the aging process – from the physical, mental and emotional aspects to the various financial, spiritual and social needs of older adults.
 CSAs have engaged in a rigorous course of study and sat for a national examination accredited by the American National Standards Institute (ANSI) and the National Commission for Certifying Agencies (NCCA).
 Continuing education is a keystone of The Society of Certified Senior Advisors, founded in 1997 by experts in the fields of physicians, attorneys, financial planners, accountants and gerontologists in order to create high standards, ethics and practices among those working with our aging population.